-Penrith is currently home to more than 34,000 people aged between 12-24 years old.
-This figure represents just over one-third of our local population and is set to increase by 2036.
-These figures highlight that young people are a significant and valuable part of our community.
+Penrith is currently home to more than 68,000 people aged under 25 years old.
+This figure represents almost half of our local population and it reinforces that young people are a significant and valuable part of our community.

 Our youth contribute to our City in many ways as active members of schools, community groups, cultural and creative groups, sporting groups and as volunteers and workers.
 As they get older, their roles within our City and our community will become even more important.
 Young people today are our leaders, changemakers, problem solvers and innovators of tomorrow and they are the key to our City's bright and successful future.
 It is our responsibility to ensure they have the support, tools, and opportunities they need to realise their full potential.